 I guess you are wondering why I'm talking about chairs.
 After all, this website is about the psychology of gambling not a subdivision of Ikea.
 Trust me, if I thought I could sell you a chair I would have a link to one of those Han's Wegner wonderbars (basically a super cool chair).
-But wait a minute, check out the chair you are sitting this moment because it might have a little more important than you thought.
+But wait a minute, check out the chair you are sitting this moment because it might be a little more important than you thought.

 Psychology and the influence of the unconscious mind are becoming an important factor in understanding the human condition and particularly how this relates to our modern world.
 Whether we like it or not, psychology is becoming a tool of advantage to the extent that companies are paying fortunes with regard to the fascinating world of neuromarketing.

 So what about that chair?
 Well, for the first time I can tell you that a chair isn't just something you sit on.
 All those years and I just hadn't seen the wood for the chairs.
 So what's your favourite seating arrangement?
 A Han's Werger, stool, bean bag or the classic poof?
 I don't think I would have the confidence to go into a shop and ask for a classic poof!
 But back to the chairs.
 More importantly, where do you sit when watching the racing, football or whatever sport tickles your fancy?
 Being specific, have you ever considered that the chair which you sit may change your betting performance?
 I must admit - even with my interest in psychology - I hadn't considered this point until reading an article written by Jeremy Mercer: Exploring the Promise and the Perils of the New Unconscious.

 In 2009, a group of students from the Massachusetts Institute of Technology took part in a study on ''bargaining techniques''.
 The students were seated in an office, shown a car listed at $16,500 and told to get the best possible price.
 Offers were made and rejected, deals struck, and then the students went on their way, from what seemed a straightforward negotiation.